Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056

-Motivated by the measurements, in this letter, we study a jet-cloud/star interaction scenario for the neutrino outburst, in which a dense cloud enters the jet and provides additional targets for the hadronuclear interactions (or $pp$ collision).
-Ref.\citep{liu18} considered clouds in the broad line region (BLR) as targets for hadronuclear interaction.
-However, generally we do not expect there is a piece of cloud in the BLR with a much higher density than the average one, entering the jet and increasing the average interaction efficiency.
-Instead, we consider a scenario that the cloud originates from the tidally disrupted envelope of red giant (RG), which moves to the vicinity of the SMBH, being blown by the jet \citep{barkov10}.
-We calculate the hadronuclear interactions between cosmic ray protons and the dense gas in the cloud as well as the induced electromagnetic (EM) cascade by the produced secondary photons and electron/positron pairs.
+Motivated by the unusual observations of gamma-rays and neutrinos, some scenarios have been proposed, i.e., the structured blob with an additional compact core~\cite{rodrigues19}, two dissipation blobs located at different distances from the central supermassive black hole (SMBH)~\cite{xue21}, and invoking the produced neutral neutron beam through hadronic processes to suppress subsequent EM cascades contributions~\cite{zhang20}.
+Suggested by the radio observations, the strong signs of deceleration of jet within the inner region of TXS 0506+056 may be caused by the jet-star interaction \cite{ros20}.
+In addition, the interaction between AGN jet and red giant (RG) star or dense cloud has been proposed as a possible origin of high-energy radiations from M87 via proton–proton collisions\cite{barkov10,barkov12}.
+In this work, we study a jet-cloud/star interaction scenario for the neutrino outburst, in which a dense cloud enters the jet and provides additional targets for the hadronuclear interactions (or $pp$ collision) (see the sketch in Fig.~\ref{fig1}).
+Ref.\cite{liu18} considered clouds in the broad line region (BLR) as targets for hadronuclear interaction to explain the IceCube-170922A, whereas an increased power of the jet is required to meet the brightening of gamma-rays.
+We here consider a scenario that the cloud originates from the tidally disrupted envelope of RG, which moves to the vicinity of the SMBH, being blown apart by the jet \cite{barkov10}.
+We calculate the hadronuclear interactions between cosmic ray protons and the dense gas in the cloud as well as the EM cascade initiated by the secondary photons and electron/positron pairs.